- Doctors have postponed Anna Hazare's discharge

-Indian anti-corruption crusader Anna Hazare was hospitalized Saturday night, days after ending a hunger strike aiming at drawing attention to his cause, a top hospital official told CNN's sister network.
+Doctors postponed the discharge of Indian anti-corruption activist Anna Hazare, who was hospitalized Saturday days after ending a hunger strike aimed at drawing attention to his cause, a hospital official told CNN's sister network Tuesday.

 Dr. Daulat Pote, who then examined Hazare, said the activist's blood pressure was up and he was running a fever.
 He was coughing on stage and appeared tired but remained determined in his cause.